 The King of Spain’s Kili-Madness!

-At 5,785 metres, the game on Saturday 27 September will be over 600 metres higher than the current world record, set in 2009.
-Climbing Mount Kilimanjaro is challenging in itself, with altitude sickness a common cause of failure; so the idea of putting in the stumps and playing a full T20 match is something that only adds to this challenge.
+At 5,785 metres, the game on Saturday 27 September was played at 600 metres higher than the current world record, set in 2009.
+Climbing Mount Kilimanjaro is challenging in itself, with altitude sickness a common cause of failure; so the idea of putting in the stumps and playing a full T20 match is something that only added to the challenge.

-The former Bears and England coach has already been well-supported in the build-up to departing for Africa with three major specialist companies providing Giles with the correct kit to tackle the elements of Kilimanjaro.
-Haglöfs UK, Cotswold Outdoor and Musto Clothing have donated items such as hiking boots, sleeping bags and thermal clothing, which has made the trip possible.
+The former Bears and England coach was well-supported in the build-up to departing for Africa with three major specialist companies providing Giles with the correct kit to tackle the elements of Kilimanjaro.
+Haglöfs UK, Cotswold Outdoor and Musto Clothing have donated items such as hiking boots, sleeping bags and thermal clothing, which made the trip possible.

 BENEFICIARIES SUPPORTING THE PCA BENEVOLENT FUND IN 2014